1 hour 39 minutes

-These answers (below) are quoted from a recent email correspondence (July 2021) between myself, Jeremy Sutton (JS), and eminent virologist Dr. Stacey Efstathiou (SE), former Head of Viral Vaccines at the National Institute of Biological Standards, UK, and former Head of Division (Virology), Department of Pathology, University of Cambridge, that followed The Portrait Conversation interview.
+These answers (below) are quoted from a email correspondence between myself and eminent virologist Dr. Stacey Efstathiou (referred to as SE below), former Head of Viral Vaccines at the National Institute of Biological Standards, UK, and former Head of Division (Virology), Department of Pathology, University of Cambridge, that followed The Portrait Conversation interview.
 If you’d like to learn more in-depth about the different types of vaccines etc, then please watch The Portrait Conversation with Dr. Efstathiou on this page.
-These questions (they are actually concerns more than questions, concerns I have heard first hand from friends and acquaintances who are vaccine hesitant) and answers are shared with the intent to provide science-based information to those who are still hesitant to be vaccinated due to lingering concerns and things they have read online.
+The questions and concerns quoted below have all been heard first hand from friends and acquaintances who are vaccine hesitant.
+The answers are shared with the intent to provide science-based information to those who are still hesitant to be vaccinated due to lingering concerns, confusion and misinformation.
 In summary, the vaccines are overwhelmingly safe, and the benefits of vaccination far outweigh any risk.
 Everyone who is eligible for vaccination is encouraged to get vaccinated.
 For those who still decide not to, please wear masks to protect the immunocompromised and elderly, especially when in close contact such as dancing.

 SE: Natural infection generates low level of immunity.
 The vaccines induce a very strong immune response ie much higher antibody and cellular immune responses than are generated by natural infection.
 For this reason vaccination is much more effective than natural infection at producing longterm protective immune responses.